7 Best Bond Funds to Buy for Almost Any Investor

-There's bond index funds, corporate bond funds, U.S. Treasury bond funds, high income (junk) bond funds, foreign bond funds, emerging market bond funds, municipal bond funds, short-term bond funds, intermediate-term bond funds, long-term bond funds, treasury inflation-protected (TIPS) bond funds, multi-sector bond funds, and the list goes on.
+There's bond index funds, corporate bond funds, U.S. Treasury bond funds, high-income (junk) bond funds, foreign bond funds, emerging market bond funds, municipal bond funds, short-term bond funds, intermediate-term bond funds, long-term bond funds, treasury inflation-protected (TIPS) bond funds, multi-sector bond funds, and the list goes on.

 Best Bond Index Funds

-This index fund focuses on what might best be described as the "sweet spot" of bond investing — the intermediate-term bonds.
-Short-term bonds have a lower relative market risk, but they also produce lower yields and returns in the long run.
-And long-term bonds can potentially produce better yields and performance.
-They carry more market risk in the short run than intermediate-term bonds.
-Therefore, with VBILX, you get a great balance of risk and return, all with a low expense ratio of just 0.07 percent.
-The minimum initial investment is $3,000.
+This index fund invests in intermediate-term bonds, which can be described as the "sweet spot" of bond investing.
+This is because intermediate-term bonds typically have higher yields and greater long-term performance than short-term bonds but have lower market risk than long-term bonds.
+Therefore, with VBILX, investors get a balance of risk and return, all with a low expense ratio of just 0.07%.
+The minimum initial investment for VBILX is $3,000.

-Best 'Go Anywhere' Bond Funds
+Best Actively-Managed Bond Funds